kmsholcomb/docs-rackspace/doc/tools/publishing.rst

 Configure development and production builds for Sphinx projects
 ===============================================================

-This document describes how to configure new documentation projects for development and production.
+This document describes how to configure new Sphinx documentation projects for development and production.

 Configure a project for development